Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Last action: February 6, 2026

-HB5275In Committee (Judiciary - Criminal, Short Debate Calendar)
+HB5275In Committee (Judiciary - Criminal, with Amendment pending)

 Drone Safety and Interference Prevention Act

-Creates three new offenses: (1) unlawful imaging of emergency response activity; (2) unlawful operation over critical infrastructure facilities; (3) unlawful operation over correctional institutions or facilities.
-Prohibits private operators from equipping drones with firearms, weaponized lasers, kinetic projectiles, chemical agents, or any lethal/non-lethal weapons.
-Authorizes law enforcement seizure of drones and equipment with probable cause.
-Seized drones subject to forfeiture; state may use for law enforcement/counter-drone operations.
-Courts determine forfeiture by preponderance of evidence; owner given notice and hearing unless drone abandoned.
-Seized images/data retained only if evidence of crime; all other data deleted within 30 days unless relevant to ongoing investigation.
-Exempts law enforcement, state/local government, and agents acting reasonably and in good faith from civil liability except for willful/wanton misconduct.
-Enforced by state and local agencies; data reported through Illinois State Police Uniform Crime Reporting.
+Creates offenses of: (1) unlawful imaging of emergency response activity; (2) unlawful operation over critical infrastructure facilities; (3) unlawful operation over correctional institutions or facilities.
+Prohibits equipping drones with firearms, weaponized lasers, kinetic impact projectiles, chemical agents, or other lethal/non-lethal weapons.
+Authorizes law enforcement seizure and forfeiture of drones used in violation.
+Seized images/data must be deleted within 30 days unless relevant to criminal investigation.
 Effective January 1, 2027.

 Last action: April 17, 2026